pycontracts/contractpython/README.md

 * Google Test
 * libpypa (https://github.com/vinzenz/libpypa): A python parser, currently used in the compiler
 * libdocument (https://github.com/kaimast/libdocument): A super fast JSON library
+* pybind11 (if you want to build the python bindings)

 ## Building cowlang
 ```
 meson build